rocky/python-decompile3/.github/ISSUE_TEMPLATE/bug-report.md

 To set expectations, some legitimate bugs can take years to fix, but they eventually do get fixed.

-Funding the project was added to address the problem that there are lots of people seeking help and reporting bugs, but few people who are willing or capable of providing help or fixing bugs.
+Funding the project was added to partially address the problem that there are lots of people seeking help and reporting bugs, but few people who are willing or capable of providing help or fixing bugs.

+Tasks or the kinds of things others can do but you can't or don't want to do yourself are typically the kind of thing that you pay someone to do, especially when you are the primary beneficiary of the work, or the task is complex, long, or tedious.
+If your code is over 30 lines long, it fits into this category.

 Finally https://github.com/rocky/python-decompile3/blob/master/HOW-TO-REPORT-A-BUG.md ?
 -->